ritik168/Zomato---Customer-Order-Behavior-and-Recommendation-Engine./README.md

 ## 🔍 Project Overview

-This project focuses on understanding and analyzing customer food ordering behavior on Zomato using a synthetic dataset of 20,000 records, designed to reflect real-world ordering patterns across major Indian cities.
+This project focuses on understanding and analyzing customer food ordering behavior on Zomato using a synthetic dataset of 20,000 records, real-world ordering patterns across major Indian cities.
 The goal is to uncover insights that help improve customer experience, optimize operations, and support data-driven decision-making within food delivery platforms.

 ## 🎯 Objective